dshhh/unchain/README.md

 # Set a password
 ```

-2. Install Client (GL-AR300M):
+2. Install Client (OpenWrt, GL-AR300M):

 ```
-# Make sure internet is connected
 opkg install git-http
 ./install-client.sh
-# Enter server IP and the password
+# Enter server IP and password
 ```

 ## Use

 * Portable, built for travel, public Wi-Fi, and remote work
 * Easy to use:
-  * Turn VPN on/off with the switch button
+  * Turn on/off with the switch button
-  * Connect any type of device to the box and enjoy a unrestricted network via LAN or WLAN
+  * Connect any type of device to the Wi-Fi from the box (or Ethernet)
-  * Connect wirelessly to public hotspots (see 'Repeater mode')
+  * Connect to wireless networks through the Web UI (see 'Repeater mode')

-You can permanently disable the process with
+You can permanently disable with

 ```
 /etc/init.d/sevpn disable